abap34/JITrench.jl/README.md

 ```

+No matter how "deep" the function, AutoGrad works well.
-# Display a calculation graph
+ Of course, visualization of calculation graph is support.

 ```julia
 julia> x = Variable(2.5, name="x")